Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

-All Accountancy permits expire on June 30 of odd years (e.g., 2017, 2019).
+All Accountancy permits expire on June 30 of odd years (e.g., 2019, 2021).

-You may file a late renewal application up to one year after its expiration date.
+If you do not renew your permit before the expiration date, it will expire.
+It is illegal to practice in Delaware while your CPA or PA permit is expired.
+You may file a late renewal application up to one year after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
-Even though you can file a late renewal application, it is illegal to practice or to operate a firm until the permit is actually renewed.
+Even though you can file a late renewal application, do not resume practicing until your license is actually renewed to active status.
 The late period is not a “grace period.”

 If you fail to renew within one year, the license will terminate.
 To resume practicing in Delaware, you must apply in DELPROS as a new applicant.
 See 24 Del.
 C. §124.

 If you hold an active license but are not practicing in Delaware, you may request to place your license in inactive status by submitting a Service Request in DELPROS.
 You must request inactive status before your late renewal period ends (June 30 of following even year).
 There is an Inactive Status Change Request fee.
 You cannot practice in Delaware while your license is in inactive status.
 Your license may remain in inactive status for up to five years.